hkeward/phomemo_printer/README.md

-# Phomemo printer - python utilities to allow printing text from the phomemo printer
+# Phomemo printer - python utilities to allow printing text from the Phomemo printer

-I have not been able to print text to the Phomemo printer using standard ESC/POS print commands; to work around this, this library allows printing of text as a raster bit image.
+I have not been able to print text to the Phomemo printer using standard ESC/POS print commands (if your printer does work with these commands, you should use the library [here](https://github.com/python-escpos/python-escpos)).
+To work around this, this library allows printing of text as a raster bit image.

 Various methods to connect to the Phomemo printer and print images are excellently described [here](https://github.com/vivier/phomemo-tools).